mykelalvis/FT/Traveller/WORKING/Book 1.md

 Administration: The individual has had When contact with officials is required, experience with bureaucratic agencies, and understanding their needs and motives will understands the requirements of dealing with assist in dealing with them.
-A basic throw them and managing them. of 7+ will successfully resolve normal inter- action without further problems (such as avoidance of police harrassment, insuring prompt issuance of licenses, approval of applications, avoidance of close inspection of papers, etc).
+A basic throw them and managing them. of 7+ will successfully resolve normal inter-action without further problems (such as avoidance of police harrassment, insuring prompt issuance of licenses, approval of applications, avoidance of close inspection of papers, etc).
 DM5 to be applied: no expertise, - 3: per level of admin expertise, +2.